openebs/openebs/README.md

 - Want to help with fixes and features?
   - See [open issues](https://github.com/openebs/openebs/labels)
   - See [contributing guide](./CONTRIBUTING.md)
-  - Want to join our community, [check this out](./community/README.md).
+  - Want to join our community [check this out](./community/README.md).

 ## Show me the Code